 Chl a and Chl b differ with respect to both role and relative abundance in higher plants.
-Chl a/b ratios commonly range from 3.3 to 4.2 in well-nourished sunadapted species, but can be as low as 2.2 or thereabouts in shade-adapted species grown at low light.
+Chl a/b ratios commonly range from 3.3 to 4.2 in well-nourished sun-adapted species, but can be as low as 2.2 or thereabouts in shade-adapted species grown at low light.
 Such variation is easily reconciled with contrasting functional roles for both Chl a and Chl b.
 Both forms of chlorophyll are involved in light harvesting, whereas special forms of only Chl a are linked into energy-processing centres of photosystems.
-In strong light, photons are abundant, consistent with a substantial capacity for energy processing by leaves (hence the higher Chl a/b ratio).
 In weak light, optimisation of leaf function calls for greater investment of leaf resources in light harvesting rather than energy processing.
 As a result the relative abundance of Chl b will increase and the Chl a/b ratio will be lower compared with that in strong light.
+Conversely, in strong light, photons are abundant and require greater capacity for energy processing by leaves (hence the higher Chl a/b ratio).
 As a further subtlety, the two photosystems of higher plant chloroplasts (discussed later) also differ in their Chl a/b ratio, and this provided Boardman and Anderson (1964) with the first clue that they had achieved a historic first in the physical separation of those two entities.

 Carotenoids also participate in photosynthetic energy transduction.
 Photosystems have an absolute requirement for catalytic amounts of these accessory pigments, but their more substantive involvement is via dissipation of potentially harmful energy that would otherwise impact on delicate reaction centres when leaves experience excess photon irradiance (further details in Chapter 12).
-Carotenoids are thus regarded as 'accessory' to primary pigments (chlorophylls) and in molar terms are present in mature leaves at about one-third the abundance of Chl(a+b).
+Carotenoids are thus regarded as 'accessory' to primary pigments (chlorophylls) and in molar terms are present in mature leaves at about one-third the abundance of Chl (a + b).

-Obviously, chlorophyll in leaves is not in solution but exists in a gel-like state where all pigment molecules are linked to proteins, and absorption spectra differ accordingly (see Evans and Anderson 1987).
+Chlorophyll in leaves is not free in solution but is held in pigment-protein complexes, each with a different absorption spectrum (see Evans and Anderson 1987).
 In particular, light-harvesting Chl a, b-protein complexes (LHC in Figure 1.8, lower curves) develop a secondary absorption peak at 472 nm with a shoulder at 653 nm, while the Chl a of photosystem II reaction centres shows absorption peaks at 437 and 672 nm (compared with 429 and 659 nm for purified Chl a in ether; Figure 1.8, upper curves).